wagerc97/csb/README.md

 Ideal for automated usage as backup service running on a server or use it on demand with one click.

 ## Purpose
-You do not have to worry about your remotely stored data to get lost, if you make backups from time to time.
+You do not have to worry about your remotely stored data getting lost, if you make backups from time to time.
 This project uses open-source software Rclone and a well documented set of Bash scripts to ease the process.
 Easily configure this program to create backups of your remote storage (Google Drive, OneDrive, etc.) and store your cloud-based data locally whenever you want.